Table of Contents

 - If your child is an authorized user of your credit card, teach them about how to use the card wisely and safely.

 - Be aware of behavioral biases of spending more when using your credit card instead of cash.

 - Review your credit card bills for errors, poor judgment on your part, or to correct impulsive spending.

 - Once COVID goes away, hopefully soon, use cash for some of your discretionary purchases.

 Marketers appeal to our emotions so that we will be better customers.
 Their tactics are a fact of life likely to continue if not rise in the future.
-How you react to these efforts and your own biases is important.
+How you react to these efforts and your own biases is critical.
 Be aware of your emotions and stop and think when making money decisions.
-You are not defenseless but may need to work on how to avoid temptations to overspend and have too much debt.
+You are not defenseless but may need to work on avoiding temptations to overspend and have too much debt.
 Delay your shopping when and how you can.
-Manage your spending so you do not overspend and ramp up high-cost credit card debt.
+Manage your spending, so you do not overspend and ramp up high-cost credit card debt.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.